UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_06.md

 </p>

 Notes:
 Magic commands are special commands which implement a particular functionality that might not be doable or straight-forward using Python code.
 For example, you can measure the amount of time it takes on average to run a code cell, or run a `.py` Python script file directly using the notebook's kernel.

 A magic command can be run either in **line** or **cell** mode:

 - Line mode: Only applies to one line of code, and is activated by prefixing a relevant command with `%`.
-For example, `%reset -f` removes all names defined by the user without restarting the kernel.
+For example, `%reset -f` removes all variable names defined by the user without restarting the kernel.

 - Cell mode: Applies to an entire cell, and is activated by prefixing a relevant command with `%%` at the beginning of a code cell.
 For example, the `%%timeit` cell magic in the following code runs the cell multiple times to compute an average running time: